 Because of the need for different food items and nutrient varieties, you should make sure to moderate the carrot content in their daily diet.
 It would be perfectly safe for them to have a few bits of carrot daily, but make sure they’re getting only about 10% carrot in their total diet.

-Your cockatiel should have a delicious diet of fresh fruits, veggies, seeds, and bird pellets.
-You should always make sure to moderate their intake, as carrots are high and natural sugar and do not have all of the necessary nutritional requirements that they need—so moderation is key.
+Your cockatiel should have a delicious diet of fresh fruits, veggies, seeds, nuts, and bird pellets.
+You should always make sure to moderate their intake, as vegetables shouldn’t form the bulk of their diet—so moderation is key.

 Featured Image Credit: Kerstin Riemer, Pixabay